 Travis Kephart is our IT Manager who is a jack of all trades.
 He works everyday to make sure that our guests have the best shopping (and checkout) experience possible, in addition to making sure that everything operates smoothly in our restaurant and store.
 Aside from being a long-time team member of Southern Season, you can catch him at various points around our store, and he is always glad to help you out, should you… read more

-Well I don’t mind if I do!
-We’re gearing up for a Wine and Cheese Festival here at Southern Season.
-My job was to pick three cheeses from our cheese department any milk, any rind, any region.
-Hand over the lucky trio to Liz from Wine.
+We love our Cheese!
+My task was to pick three cheeses from our cheese department any milk, any rind, any region.
+Hand over the lucky trio to our Wine Department.
 A little thought.
 A little discussion.
 And Voila!
 The perfect pairing had been born.

 “Bring the cheese and let’s try this out!”
-I was told by our wine expert.
-I was intrigued by this particular… read more
+I was told by a Southern Season wine expert.
+I was intrigued by this particular pairing and couldn’t wait for my palate to begin… read more

 Like eating, drinking is an evolutionary process.
 As our palates become more refined, we seek out new tastes and have a greater appreciation for quality.
 The days of making beverage choices based only on price are over (we sincerely hope you no longer drink the cheap beer or convenience store wine you drank in college).
 It’s also a fun adventure to discover new craft beers, taste new varieties of wine or seek out small-batch… read more

 Today, VIETRI has become the largest importer of handcrafted Italian tableware and home decor products, working with family owned and operated factories throughout Italy.
 A leader in design, craftsmanship, and customer service, the VIETRI brand both complements the American lifestyle and celebrates all that is irresistibly Italian: a love of life, people, nature, and good living.
 Their mission today remains… read more